 So who are you Hatch guys anyway?

 We’re a bunch of escape room enthusiasts, designers, marketers, tinkerers, and writers.
-You can read more about us over here.
-[Dafna, link to the other page here.]
+You can read more about us on the "About" page of this here website.

 Are you planning on opening more rooms?